Sheffield Arena: Other events

 Since 2007, it has played host to the Premier League Darts.

 Every year students from both Sheffield Hallam and The University of Sheffield assemble to watch the final game of their varsity play out as both universities ice hockey teams play and the stadium fills to capacity.

 Management

-The arena is owned by Sheffield City Trust, an independent charity, and managed under contract by the US media company Live Nation UK.
+ASM Global has taken over the operation of Utilita Arena Sheffield and Sheffield City Hall, starting in January 2025.
+This marks a new chapter for both venues, with ASM Global aiming to reimagine the Utilita Arena as a world-class touring destination.